cross-seed/cross-seed.org/docs/basics/options.md

 :::

-With `false`, it will link any matches to a tracker-specific folder inside of `linkDirs` (if set).
+With `false`, `cross-seed` will link any matches to a tracker-specific folder inside of `linkDirs` (if set).
 This prevents cross seeds from conflicting with each other.
 The tracker names will correspond to the ones set in Prowlarr/Jackett and autobrr, ensure they match to prevent multiple folders for a single tracker.
 Set this to `true` to use the flat-folder style linking previously used in v5.

 With `flatLinking: false` (default):